Prof. Fiona Gillison Professor of Health Pyschology

-Fiona qualified as a coach in 2014, having initially experienced the benefits of coaching herself.
-When she accepted a new role, she found coaching really enhanced her confidence and provide focus on her own career development.
-Being a member of the internal coaching network has provided Fiona with the opportunity to extend her coaching experience, having worked with staff from most areas of the University of Bath.
-She enjoys her coaching role as she finds herself always learning something from the challenges that others are dealing with, and finds she really enjoys the chance to step back from her day to day role, shift perspective, and connect with others on the issues they bring.
+Fiona qualified as a coach in 2014, after experiencing the benefits of coaching herself.
+When she accepted a new role, she found coaching really enhanced her confidence and provided focus on her own career development.
+Being a member of the internal coaching network has given Fiona the opportunity to extend her coaching experience, she has worked with staff from most areas of the University, particularly those working in professional services.
+She enjoys her coaching role as she finds herself always learning something from the challenges others are dealing with, and the chance to step back from her day to day role, shift perspective and connect with others on the issues they bring.

 Particular areas of interest in relation to coaching:

 - leadership and communication

 - motivation and changing behaviour _ finding direction or starting a new role

 - finding acceptable ways to be assertive

 Fiona's role at the University involves research, teaching and management and leadership.
 Having been at the University for many years, taking on many roles from Admissions Tutor through to Head of Department, she has a good understanding of many aspects of what goes on in the University.
 Fiona is currently working with a number of external health-related organisations to try to expand our research collaborations from across the University, as well as co-leading the Healthy Later Living network.
 She teaches primarily on the BSc Sport & Exercise Science and Health & Exercise Science programmes.